 Believe it or not, lash extensions have been around since the 1930’s, and came back during the mod era in the 60’s, whereby lash extensions were overly exaggerated and even more so with thick black eyeliner.

 Like any trend within the beauty industry, false lashes have come in waves.
-According to Google trends, lashes came back in fashion in 2017.
+According to Google trends, lashes came back into fashion in 2017.
 Having undertaken major updates on false lashes and lash extensions materials that are now used are from high quality, silk, synthetic, remy or mink hair.
 All these materials are made to be lightweight, long lasting and comfortable to wear.

 It’s time we set the record straight on the facts and myths surrounding professional lash extensions.